Interactions of Grid-Forming Power Converters and Synchronous Machines: Grid-Forming Control Architectures

 \section{Grid-Forming Control Architectures}

-In this section we briefly review the standard cascaded voltage and current control architecture for two-level voltage source converters that tracks a voltage reference provided by a reference model (e.g., droop control).
-Moreover, we propose a controller for the converter DC voltage.
-Subsequently, we review four common grid-forming control strategies that provide a voltage reference to the inner voltage control loop.
-For each strategy, we describe the angle dynamics, frequency dynamics and AC voltage magnitude regulation.
+{Grid-forming control strategies control (see Figure \ref{fig:architecture}) a converter through the reference current $i^\star_\text{dc}$ for the dc energy source \eqref{eqs:model1} and the modulation signal $\bm{m}_{\tb\alpha\beta}$ for the dc-ac conversion stage \eqref{eqs:model} (see Figure \ref{fig:ConverterModel}).
+In the following, we briefly review the low-level cascaded control design (i.e., ac voltage control, current limitation and control) for two-level voltage source converters that tracks a voltage reference provided by a reference model (i.e., grid-forming control).} Moreover, we propose a controller for the converter dc voltage which defines the reference dc current.
+Because their design is independent of the choice of the reference model, we first discuss the cascaded voltage / current control and the dc-side control.
+Subsequently, we review four common grid-forming control strategies.
+For each strategy, we describe the angle dynamics, frequency dynamics and ac voltage magnitude regulation. {\tb Throughout this section we will employ the three phase abc, $\alpha\beta$ and $\text{\upshape{dq}}$-coordinates (see \cite[Sec.
+4.5 and 4.6]{YI10} for details on the transformations).
+We remind the reader that the Simulink implementation of the controls presented in the forthcoming subsections is available online \cite{model}.}